Possible Realization of Topological Crystalline Superconductivity with Time-Reversal Symmetry in UTe2: Introduction

 \section{Introduction}

 The discovery of superconductivity in the heavy fermion system UTe$_2$ has attracted much attention because of the prospect of spin-triplet topological superconductivity ~\cite{ran2019v365}.
-The highlights are huge upper critical fields along all directions beyond the Pauli limit ~\cite{aoki2019v88,knebel2019v88,ran2019v15}, a field-reentrant behavior for $H\parallel b$-axis, ~\cite{knebel2019v88,ran2019v15}, and a tiny decrease of NMR Knight-shift below $T_c$ ~\cite{ran2019v365,nakamine2019v88,doi:10.7566/JPSJ.91.043705}.
-These behaviors, which strongly support spin-triplet pairing states, are similar to U-based ferromagnetic superconductors, UGe$_2$~\cite{UGe2}, URhGe~\cite{URhGe}, and UCoGe~\cite{PhysRevLett.99.067006}, which are deemed non-unitary Weyl superconductors with broken time-reversal symmetry~\cite{aoki2012v81,doi:10.7566/JPSJ.88.022001}.
+The highlights are huge upper critical fields along all directions beyond the Pauli limit ~\cite{aoki2019v88,knebel2019v88,ran2019v15}, a field-reentrant behavior for the $H\parallel b$-axis ~\cite{knebel2019v88,ran2019v15}, and a tiny decrease of NMR Knight-shift below $T_c$ ~\cite{ran2019v365,nakamine2019v88,doi:10.7566/JPSJ.91.043705}.
+These behaviors, which strongly support spin-triplet pairing states, are similar to U-based ferromagnetic superconductors, UGe$_2$~\cite{UGe2}, URhGe~\cite{URhGe}, and UCoGe~\cite{PhysRevLett.99.067006}, which are deemed nonunitary Weyl superconductors with broken time-reversal symmetry~\cite{aoki2012v81,doi:10.7566/JPSJ.88.022001}.
 An important difference of UTe$_2$ from these ferromagnetic superconductors is that it is paramagnetic down to 25 mK~\cite{sundar2019v100}.
-Although the possibility of non-unitary chiral pairing states with broken time-reversal symmetry has been discussed from STM measurements~\cite{STM} and Kerr-effect measurements~\cite{Kerr}, solid evidence of time-reversal symmetry breaking is lacking to this date.
-Thus, it is legitimate to explore the possibility of a time-reversal-invariant topological superconducting state in UTe$_2$.
-However, the symmetry of the gap function of UTe$_2$, which determine topological properties, remains controversial even within time-reversal invariant unitary states.
-Furthermore, there is no consensus about the band structure and the Fermi surfaces of UTe$_2$, since strong electron correlation seriously affects them, and hence, the first principle band calculations can not predict the shape of the Fermi surface in a definitive way\cite{doi:10.7566/JPSJ.88.103701,ishizuka2019v123,PhysRevLett.123.217002,doi:10.7566/JPSCP.29.011006,PhysRevB.100.134502}.
-The structure of the Fermi surface is crucially important for topological characters.
-For superconductors with time-reversal symmetry which is classified as class DIII in the AZ classification, the Fermi surface must be a closed two-dimensional surface for a nonzero topological invariant, i.e. three-dimensional (3D) winding number~\cite{PhysRevB.78.195125}.
+Although the possibility of nonunitary chiral pairing states with broken time-reversal symmetry has been discussed from STM measurements~\cite{STM}, Kerr-effect measurements~\cite{Kerr}, and theoretical studies~\cite{Shaffer2022v106,nevidomskyy2020stability}, solid evidence of time-reversal symmetry breaking is lacking to this date.
+Thus it is legitimate to explore the possibility of a time-reversal-invariant topological superconducting state in UTe$_2$.
+However, the symmetry of the gap function of UTe$_2$, which determines topological properties, remains controversial even within time-reversal-invariant unitary states.
+Furthermore, the structure of the Fermi surface is crucially important for topological characters.
+For superconductors with time-reversal symmetry, which is classified as class DIII in the AZ classification, the Fermi surface must be a closed two-dimensional surface for a nonzero topological invariant, i.e., three-dimensional (3D) winding number~\cite{PhysRevB.78.195125}. {Although first-principles band calculations are useful for the understanding of strongly correlated electron systems, there is no complete consensus on the topology of the Fermi surface in UTe$_2$} \cite{doi:10.7566/JPSJ.88.103701,ishizuka2019v123,PhysRevLett.123.217002,doi:10.7566/JPSCP.29.011006,PhysRevB.100.134502}.